Introduction of IEEE 802.15.4 Technology

 IEEE 802.15.4 is a low-cost, low-data-rate wireless access technology for devices that are operated or work on batteries.
 This describes how low-rate wireless personal area networks (LR-WPANs) function.

-This standard enables a wide range of PHY options in ISM bands, ranging from 2.4 GHz to sub-GHz frequencies.
-IEEE 802.15.4 enables data transmission speeds of 20 kilobits per second, 40 kilobits per second, 100 kilobits per second and 250 kilobits per second.
+2. Physical Layer: This standard enables a wide range of PHY options in ISM bands, ranging from 2.4 GHz to sub-GHz frequencies.
+IEEE 802.15.4 enables data transmission speeds of 20 kilobits per second, 40 kilobits per second, 100 kilobits per second, and 250 kilobits per second.
 The fundamental structure assumes a 10-meter range and a data rate of 250 kilobits per second.
 To further reduce power usage, even lower data rates are possible.
 IEEE 802.15.4 regulates the RF transceiver and channel selection, and even some energy and signal management features, at the physical layer.
 Based on the frequency range and data performance needed, there are now six PHYs specified.
 Four of them employ frequency hopping techniques known as Direct Sequence Spread Spectrum (DSSS).
+Both PHY data service and management service share a single packet structure so that they can maintain a common simple interface with MAC.

-The MAC layer provides links to the PHY channel by determining that devices in the same region will share the assigned frequencies.
+3. MAC layer: The MAC layer provides links to the PHY channel by determining that devices in the same region will share the assigned frequencies.
 The scheduling and routing of data packets are also managed at this layer.
-The 802.15.4 MAC layer is responsible for a number functions like:
+The 802.15.4 MAC layer is responsible for a number of functions like:

 - Beaconing for devices that operate as controllers in a network.